woc-hack/tutorial/README.md

-Two collections the WoC database cand be helpful for sampling projects and authors A_metadata.V and P.metadata.V where V represents the version (e.g., S) , A stands for aliased author id and P for deforked repository name.
+Two collections the WoC database cand be helpful for sampling projects and authors A_metadata.V and P.metadata.V where V represents the version (e.g., T) , A stands for aliased author id and P for deforked repository name.

 ### MongoDB Access